Mailu/Mailu/docs/faq.rst

   $ IP=8.8.8.8; docker compose exec redis redis-cli -n 2 --scan --pattern "LIMITER/auth-ip/${IP}/*" \
   | xargs -r docker compose exec -T redis redis-cli -n 2 DEL

-Consider to use :ref:`AUTH tokens` for your users.
-Ratelimiting is exempted for token-based authentication!
+Consider using :ref:`AUTH tokens` for your users.
+Token-based authentication is exempted from rate limits!

 Also have a look at the configuration parameter ``AUTH_RATELIMIT_EXEMPTION``.
 More on :ref:`Rate limiting<AUTH Ratelimit>`.